 IAML (UK & Irl) celebrated both institutional and individual excellence at its recent Excellence Awards ceremony held at Chancellor's Hotel, Manchester on Saturday 2nd April 2016.
-The Excellence Awards are presented every two years and acknowledge activity in music libraries which demonstrates sustained good work and good practice with the potential to be adopted and adapted by others.
+The Excellence Awards are presented every three years and acknowledge activity in music libraries which demonstrates sustained good work and good practice with the potential to be adopted and adapted by others.
 The Awards also recognise outstanding personal achievement by individuals.
 Music collections from any sector in the UK and Ireland can be nominated for the Award, no matter what their sector, size or type.

 Music libraries play a key role in supporting the study, performance and enjoyment of music and underpin the vibrant diverse musical life and heritage in the UK and Ireland and, as Prof Smaczny has said, "the very musical infrastructure of the United Kingdom and Ireland depends fundamentally on the work of music librarians".

-This year saw the following 13 institutional libraries and 3 individuals receive an Excellence Award:
+2016 saw the following 13 institutional libraries and 3 individuals receive an Excellence Award:

 - Barbican Music Library

 - Gerald Coke Handel Collection

 - Henry Watson Music Library

 - Oxford Music Library